 I received an email about US sales tax, but I don’t think it applies to me.
 What should I do?

 We determine your location for tax collection based on your billing address.
 If you received an email about US sales tax but believe this doesn't apply to you, update your billing address using these steps, then submit an exemption request if necessary.

 Will you collect US sales tax for past subscription payments?

-US sales tax only applies for future subscription payments.
 We aren't retroactively collecting US sales tax for past invoices.